-- 1. AP and Special Programs Virtual Night via Schoology: Information will be available on Starr's Mill website after the January 18th event. - 2.
+- 1. AP and Special Programs Night (Panther Vision Night): Information will be available at the event on January 30, 2025, and then the following day on the Starr's Mill website. - 2.
 Academic Advisement: Students meet individually with their counselors and discuss selections based on academic performance, prerequisite courses, future goals, and graduation requirements.
-This is done by grade-level, not by appointment.